Orchid: Ultimate Flower Guide

 How to water

-Most orchids will live in a clear container with a potting medium such as soil and bark, which will then sit inside a holding pot.
+Most orchids come in a clear container full of potting material (like soil and bark) which then sits in a holding pot.
+This is handy for submerging your orchid.
 Using distilled or recently boiled and cooled tap water, fill the clear orchid pot and holding pot so that the orchid roots are fully submerged.

-Do not fill above this point - fill just under the crown of the orchid and leave the orchid to soak.
-After 10-15 minutes remove the orchid from the water and allow it to drain for 5 minutes.
+Fill the pot until just under the crown (the part where the stem meets the roots) of the orchid and leave it to soak for 10-15 minutes.
+After that take the clear pot out and allow it to drain for 5 minutes.
 Pour the remaining water out of your holding pot.

-Once the orchid has drained away the excess water, pop it back inside the holding pot and return it to its home.
+Once the orchid has drained away any excess water, pop it back inside the holding pot and return it to its home.
+Voila, your orchid’s thirst is on its way to being quenched.

 - Improve absorption